-- Students are supervised at School between 8:00am and 3:30pm each school day. - Students who come to school between 8:00am-9:00am will be supervised in the undercover area until 8:55am. - Parents or caregivers need to drop off the students using the Drop-Off Zone in the underground car park - Only parents or caregivers who have disability or a student with disability are permitted to drive and park at the disabled car park space. - Only parents or caregivers with special circumstances are permitted to park in the basement car park space during drop-off & pick-up time. - Students can only be picked up by their parents or caregivers. - If you have arranged for someone else to pick up your child, the Front Office has to be notified via email or phone.
+- Students are supervised at School between 8:00am and 3:30pm each school day. - Students who come to school between 8:00am-9:00am will be supervised in the playground until 8:55am. - For safety students are staggered to arrive at school each day.
+Year 5 to Year 12 students may arrive from 8 am.
+Kindergarten to Year 4 may arrive from 8:30 am, unless they are coming with an older sibling.
+A parent/caregiver needs to seek the Principal's permission if a student needs to arrive at an earlier time each day. - Parents or caregivers who drive need to drop off the students using the Drop-Off Zone in the underground car park - Only parents or caregivers with special circumstances are permitted to park in the basement car park space during drop-off & pick-up time. - Students can only be picked up by their parents or caregivers. - If you have arranged for someone else to pick up your child, the Front Office has to be notified via email or phone.
 And they have to come through the Front office before picking up a child. - Students leaving the school grounds independently (ie. taking the bus home) may do so if they have consent of their parents.
 Parents please email the front office if your child will go home on their own. - Early departures will need to sign off at the Front Office and will be marked with a partial absence.
 A partial absent note is required. - All students are to be collected by 3:30pm.
-Parents or guardians who are running late to pick up their children must notify the School before 3pm. - Students must wait in the designated area to be supervised by the teachers/staff until their parents/caregivers collect them. - Students are not allowed to wait for their parents/caregivers by waiting on the street outside of the School's premises. - Students who are not collected by 3:30pm will be supervised by the Office Manager who will contact their parents or caregiver using the phone numbers listed in the School's system. - In the extreme situation where a parent/caregiver cannot be contacted, the Principal would contact the police.
+Parents or guardians who are running late to pick up their children must notify the School before 3pm. - Students must wait in the designated area to be supervised by the staff until their parents/caregivers collect them. - Students are not allowed to wait for their parents/caregivers by waiting on the street outside of the School's premises. - Students who are not collected by 3:30pm will be supervised by the Office Manager who will contact their parents or caregiver using the phone numbers listed in the School's system. - In the extreme situation where a parent/caregiver cannot be contacted, the Principal would contact the police.